Coherent $J/ \psi$ electroproduction on $^4$He and $^3$He at the Electron-Ion Collider: probing nuclear shadowing one nucleon at a time

-In the case of electron-deuteron scattering, the IA induced by the quadrupole form factor dominates up to large $|t|$.
+In the case of electron-deuteron scattering, the IA induced by the quadrupole ff dominates up to large $|t|$.
 Hence, we do not discuss this reaction here.
 However, in a long run, if polarized deuteron beams for an EIC become available, experiments using such beams would provide an independent measurement of the double scattering amplitude (the interaction with $k=2$ nucleons).
-At the same time, the strategy discussed in our paper is probably the only one allowing one to measure nuclear shadowing in light nuclei at colliders, since its effect for the total electron-nucleus cross sections is at the level of few~\%, see, e.g.~Ref.~\cite{Frankfurt:2003jf}.
-Its smallness can be readily seen by examining our predictions in Figs.~\ref{f_tre}, \ref{fig_4}, and \ref{f_5}, where the difference between the IA and full results at $t=0$ is twice the shadowing effect for the total cross section.
+At the same time, the strategy discussed here is probably the only one allowing one to measure nuclear shadowing in light nuclei at colliders, since its effect for the total electron-nucleus cross sections is a few percent at most~\cite{Frankfurt:2003jf}.
+Its smallness can be readily seen by examining our predictions in Figs.~\ref{f_tre}--\ref{f_5}, where the difference between the IA and full results at $t=0$ is twice the shadowing effect for the total cross section.

 \textbf{\textit{Multiple scattering formalism for coherent electroproduction of $J/\psi$ on light nuclei}}.
-As explained in the Introduction, at high energies projectiles interact coherently with all nucleons of the nuclear target.
+As already explained, at high energies projectiles interact coherently with all nucleons of the nuclear target.
 The contributions to the nuclear scattering amplitude corresponding to the interaction with $k=1, 2, 3, \dots$ nucleons of the target is shown in Fig.~\ref{fig:GG}; they interfere destructively leading to the suppression of the nuclear cross section (nuclear shadowing)~\cite{Glauber:1955qq}.
 In the Gribov-Glauber approach to nuclear shadowing~\cite{Gribov:1968jf}, the contribution of the interaction with $k=2$ nucleons is unambiguously given by the diffractive (elastic) cross section on the nucleon.

 At the same time, the contributions corresponding to $k \geq 3$ nucleons cannot be in general expressed in terms of diffraction on the nucleon and, hence, need to be modeled.
 A convenient way to do it is offered by the Good-Walker formalism of eigenstates of the scattering operator~\cite{Good:1960ba,Blaettel:1993ah}, which allows one to characterize the interaction with $k$ nucleons by the $k$th moment $\langle \sigma^k \rangle=\int d\sigma P_h(\sigma) \sigma^k$.
 Here, the distribution $P_h(\sigma)$ parametrizes the hadronic structure of the virtual photon and gives the probability for the photon to interact with a nucleon with the cross section $\sigma$.